heroku-examples/heroku-applink-pattern-org-job-java/README.md

 <img src="images/imported.jpg" width="60%">

 As noted in the [Extending Apex, Flow and Agentforce](https://github.com/heroku-examples/heroku-integration-pattern-org-action-java?tab=readme-ov-file#heroku-integration---extending-apex-flow-and-agentforce---java) sample you can now invoke these operations from Apex, Flow or Agentforce.

-Here is basic Apex invocation to start the job to create the sample data (if you have not done so earlier):
+Here is some basic Apex code to start the job to create the sample data (if you have not done so earlier):

 ```
 echo \